pingidentity/pingdirectory-go-client/configurationapi/docs/AddPrometheusMonitoringHttpServletExtensionRequest.md

 NewAddPrometheusMonitoringHttpServletExtensionRequestWithDefaults instantiates a new AddPrometheusMonitoringHttpServletExtensionRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetExtensionName

-`func (o *AddPrometheusMonitoringHttpServletExtensionRequest) GetExtensionName() string`

-GetExtensionName returns the ExtensionName field if non-nil, zero value otherwise.

-### GetExtensionNameOk

-`func (o *AddPrometheusMonitoringHttpServletExtensionRequest) GetExtensionNameOk() (*string, bool)`

-GetExtensionNameOk returns a tuple with the ExtensionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExtensionName

-`func (o *AddPrometheusMonitoringHttpServletExtensionRequest) SetExtensionName(v string)`

-SetExtensionName sets ExtensionName field to given value.

 ### GetSchemas